golightstream/lightstream-prism-dns/plugin/kubernetes/README.md

    If omitted, it will connect to k8s in-cluster using the cluster service account.
 * `tls` **CERT** **KEY** **CACERT** are the TLS cert, key and the CA cert file names for remote k8s connection.
    This option is ignored if connecting in-cluster (i.e. endpoint is not specified).
-* `kubeconfig` **KUBECONFIG** **CONTEXT** authenticates the connection to a remote k8s cluster using a kubeconfig file.
+* `kubeconfig` **KUBECONFIG [CONTEXT]** authenticates the connection to a remote k8s cluster using a kubeconfig file.
+   **[CONTEXT]** is optional, if not set, then the current context specified in kubeconfig will be used.
    It supports TLS, username and password, or token-based authentication.
    This option is ignored if connecting in-cluster (i.e., the endpoint is not specified).
 * `namespaces` **NAMESPACE [NAMESPACE...]** only exposes the k8s namespaces listed.
    If this option is omitted all namespaces are exposed
 * `namespace_labels` **EXPRESSION** only expose the records for Kubernetes namespaces that match this label selector.